algorithmiaio/dev-center/_posts/basics/2016-01-28-your_first_algo.md

 ---
 layout: article
 title:  "Publishing Your First Algorithm"
+excerpt: "Getting your algorithm on Algorithmia is easy.
+Find out how with this tutorial."
-date:   2016-01-28 01:19:38
+date:   2016-01-28 03:19:38
 categories: basics
 author: liz_rush
-excerpt: "Getting your algorithm on Algorithmia is easy.
-Find out how with this tutorial."
 image:
   teaser: /icons/fa-bolt.png
 ---